mgunyho/PdArray/README.md

 ![playing samples](screenshots/sample-player.png)

 By right-clicking on the Array module, you can load a wav sample file.
-The number in the right-click menu shows the duration of the loaded sample at the current sample rate.
+You can choose to keep the current SIZE of the array when loading the file, or you can automatically resize the array to the number of samples in the wav file, up to the maximum of 999999 samples.
+In the non-resizing version, the number in the right-click menu shows the duration of the loaded sample at the current sample rate.
 After selecting a file, the array will contain the first N samples of the audio file, where N is the array size shown in the SIZE display.
+If N is larger than the number of samples in the wav file, the rest of the array will be left unchanged.

 The audio file will always be loaded from the beginning, so you will need to trim your file with an external audio editing application if you wish to load it starting from another position.